 Most short-term, mid-term and long-term vacation rental properties have a fair number of reviews left by visitors.
 Dive into these reviews and take note of any aspects that may be concerning.
 You can address these concerns specifically with the property management company or host.
 If you are concerned at all move on to the next property.
 In either case, be sure to focus on the most recent reviews for an accurate depiction of experiences by previous guests.

-5. Don’t Rely on Pictures Alone
+5. Don’t Rely on Pictures Alone to Work Remotely in a Vacation Rental

 6. Understand the Rules of the Rental

-Both long-term and short-term properties typically come along with a set of rules that tenants/guests must abide by during their stay.
+Both long-term and seasonal properties typically come along with a set of rules that tenants/guests must abide by during their stay.
 These rules can run the gamut from no noise after 9 PM to no pets or other overnight guests allowed.
 Breaking these rules can result in losing a security deposit or being evicted from the property before you anticipated it.
 If you are unsure of the rules of a property you are considering, be sure to have the property management company or owner verify them before you book.

 7. Book in Advance